 Arizona is home to the Grand Canyon as well as panoramic desert and mountainous landscapes, including iconic locations like the Petrified Forest National Park, Antelope Canyon, and Monument Valley—a site you’ll surely recognize if you like cowboy movies.

 While Arizona has a desert climate, the state gets more rain than you might expect, and there are plants and vegetation growing in the wild.
 Arizona also has great weather almost year-round.
 The summers are definitely hot, but the winters are mild.
-Winter highs get into the 70s, whereas summer highs are known to reach over 120 degrees.
+Winter highs typically reach the 70s, whereas summer highs often exceed 120 degrees.

 The state is full of mountains and has some of the best hiking in the world.
-You can drive within the city and go on a 4 mile hike within the same day without ever leaving Phoenix proper.
+You can drive within the city and go on a 4-mile hike on the same day without ever leaving Phoenix proper.
 And speaking of driving, you’ll likely need a car, as Arizona’s public transportation leaves something to be desired.

-The air quality in Arizona is excellent and carries lower levels of pollution than most other areas in the US.
-The arid climate also means you don’t have to deal with mosquitos or gnats.
+The air quality in Arizona is excellent, with lower levels of pollution than in most other areas of the US.
+The arid climate also means you don’t have to deal with mosquitoes or gnats.
 But of course, venomous snakes and scorpions abound, so it’s not much of a trade!

-Arizona has a lower crime rate than many other areas in the US, cost of living is reasonable, and the state has a rich cultural history.
+Arizona has a lower crime rate than many other areas in the US.
+The cost of living is reasonable, and the state has a rich cultural history.
 It’s home to 22 Native American tribes, including the Apache and the Navajo.

-Arizona also has a great culinary scene, with iconic foods like fry bread, chimichangas, and the Sonoran hot dog, which is a hot dog piled high with bacon, pinto beans, onions, tomatoes, jalapeños, green chile sauce, mustard, mayonnaise, and more.
+Arizona also boasts a vibrant culinary scene, featuring iconic dishes such as fry bread, chimichangas, and the Sonoran hot dog —a hot dog piled high with bacon, pinto beans, onions, tomatoes, jalapeños, green chile sauce, mustard, mayonnaise, and more.

-Tucson tends to be a bit more laid back type of city, and it’s more rural, so the city is much less crowded than Phoenix and the cost of living is also cheaper.
+Tucson tends to be a more laid-back city, and its rural nature means it’s less crowded than Phoenix, with a lower cost of living.
 Residents tend to buy homes in Tucson, and medical students can find affordable housing around the campus.

 How to Apply to Arizona Medical Schools (MD)